Best time to go

 The 43-kilometer-long Ofoten Line extends from the Port of Narvik in Norway to Kiruna in Sweden and is Norway's northernmost railway.
 On this stretch, between Narvik and Abisko across the Swedish border, the Arctic Train moves through a unique, beautiful, and changing landscape from fjords to high alpine terrain.
 In this landscape, there is more than nature that is perceived as dramatic.
 Several historical events form a dramatic backdrop for the experience.

 Travelling through the historical, beautiful and wild landscape from Narvik in Norway to Abisko in Sweden with mighty mountain peaks and cascading waterfalls, you will be blessed with jaw-dropping views of the Arctic fjord and mountains.
-In order to ensure that you get the most out of your trip, the train makes several stops along the way and the audio guide tells you the stories of the places you pass.
+In order to ensure that you get the most out of your trip, the train makes several stops along the way.
+Download the audio guide app "Voice of Norway" to hear the stories of the places you pass.

 The Ofoten Line was built to ensure access to an ice-free port in order to export the rich iron ore deposits from Northern Sweden.
 Construction took place from the late 19th century and into the early 20th century and faced extreme challenges in terms of climate and logistics.
 A total of more than 5,000 people were involved in the construction of the railway line.
 Iitinerant workers, so-called navvies, sought the happiness of what appeared to be a European “Klondike”.
 The myths and legends about the navvy culture are colourful and exciting.